mobalti/layout-craft/README.md

   - Applies `justify-content: space-between` to create consistent space between items.

 - **`space-between-block`:**

   - Applies `align-content: space-between` for space control in block containers.

+  _Note: Layout Craft exclusively supports `justify-content: space-between` and `align-content: space-between` for controlling space.
+Other values such as `start`, `end`, and `center` are intentionally excluded to maintain consistency._

 ### Gap Sizes